 Getting reviews can feel like an uphill battle, especially when you’re releasing a new product.
 But you can gain traction early on by soliciting reviews at launch.
 Here are a few tips to help you do just that.

-Build Buzz Via Email
+Build Buzz via Email

 This is an excellent technique for businesses that have an existing database of customer emails.
-You can use your current email list to drive traffic to your product listing when it goes live.
+You can use your current email list to drive traffic directly to your Amazon product listing when it goes live.
 These customers already have a relationship with you, making them more likely to both purchase your new product and leave a review.

 Impress with Packaging

 Great packaging pulls customers in and informs them of what they can expect from your product.
-It should serve two roles to both impress and set expectations.
-Be careful not to oversell your product, as this can lead to disappointed customers and resulting bad reviews.
+It should serve two roles: to impress and to set expectations.

 Use Product Inserts